efan1980/Hello-World/README.md

 # Hello-World
-My San Jose project number first
+My San Jose 2 project number first

+The new issue #1 was added May 10 2015